jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 not with detraction.
 If the fire of self overcome you, remember your own faults and not the faults of My creatures, inasmuch as every one of you knoweth his own self better than he knoweth others.
 (HW-P 66)

+Humility exalteth man to the heaven of glory and power, whilst pride abaseth him to the depths of wretchedness and degradation.
+(TB KF)

 JUSTICE